Why These 9 Literacy Skills Are Every Teacher’s Best Kept Secret

 In other words: It makes learning sticky.

-But you already have so much on your plate in a given day—how are you also supposed to make sure your math or social studies classrooms are strengthening their literacy skills, too?
+But you already have so much on your plate in a given day—how are you supposed to make sure your math or social studies students are strengthening their literacy skills, too?
 The good news is, it’s not only best practice to build these skills in the context of what you’re teaching—odds are, you’re already doing it.

 Let’s dig into ways you can ensure your classroom, no matter what subject you teach, is a literacy-rich learning environment this school year, making it easier for you to strengthen these essential literacy skills without compromising content knowledge.